FraunhoferIVI/jCrowdSimulator/README.md

 ## Features
 + Multiple crowds, each having an individual route can be simulated simultaneously
 + Point/Line/Polygon data can be used to define obstacles
-+ The outline of crowd can be computed
++ The outline of crowds can be computed
 + Resulting forces within the simulation can be visualised
 + The simulation library may be used independently from the user interface